Cloud-SPAN/02genomics/_episodes/01-writing-scripts.md

 > another directory the first time you "Save As..."
 {: .callout}

-Let's type in a few lines of text.
-Describe what the files in this directory are or what you've been doing with them.
+Let's type in a couple of lines of text with the date and the types of file we are working with (FASTQ).
+We can add more to this document later.
 Once we're happy with our text, we can press <kbd>Ctrl</kbd>-<kbd>O</kbd> (press the <kbd>Ctrl</kbd> or <kbd>Control</kbd> key and, while holding it down, press the <kbd>O</kbd> key) to write our data to disk.
 You'll be asked what file we want to save this to: press <kbd>Return</kbd> to accept the suggested default of `README.txt`.